William K. Reilly: Early career

 In 1968, fresh from planning school and a four-month project in Turkey, Reilly went to work for Urban America, Inc., where he worked to integrate century-old concerns for urban beautification, an issue which had been brought to the forefront of the American conscience by the civil rights movement - concerns which would grow into the environmental justice movement which he dealt with when he was at the EPA.

 In 1970, during the Nixon Administration, Reilly became a senior staff member of the President's Council on Environmental Quality (CEQ) under Russell Train, who would later become the second EPA Administrator in 1972.

 Reilly moved from CEQ to become President of The Conservation Foundation, which merged with World Wildlife Fund (WWF) in 1985.
 After the merger, he served as President of World Wildlife Fund until taking over as administrator at the EPA in 1989.

 EPA Administrator

-During his time at EPA, Reilly championed integration of the nation's environmental and economic agendas and sought to strengthen the role of science at EPA.
+During his time at Environmental Protection Agency (EPA), Reilly championed integration of the nation's environmental and economic agendas and sought to strengthen the role of science at EPA.
 He put priority on elevating attention to the protection and restoration of natural systems, preventing pollution before it is generated, enforcing environmental laws aggressively, and fostering such innovative cleanup technologies as bioremediation.
 He also led the Agency in assessing and advancing the concerns of the emerging environmental justice movement.